apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Writing Triggers
 ~~~~~~~~~~~~~~~~

-A Trigger is written as a class that inherits from ``BaseTrigger``, and implements three methods:
+A trigger is written as a class that inherits from ``BaseTrigger``, and implements three methods:

-* ``__init__``, to receive arguments from Operators instantiating it
+* ``__init__``: To receive arguments from operators instantiating it.
-* ``run``, an asynchronous method that runs its logic and yields one or more ``TriggerEvent`` instances as an asynchronous generator
+* ``run``: An asynchronous method that runs its logic and yields one or more ``TriggerEvent`` instances as an asynchronous generator.
-* ``serialize``, which returns the information needed to re-construct this trigger, as a tuple of the classpath, and keyword arguments to pass to ``__init__``
+* ``serialize``: Returns the information needed to re-construct this trigger, as a tuple of the classpath, and keyword arguments to pass to ``__init__``.

-There's also some design constraints to be aware of:
+There's some design constraints to be aware of:

 * The ``run`` method *must be asynchronous* (using Python's asyncio), and correctly ``await`` whenever it does a blocking operation.
 * ``run`` must ``yield`` its TriggerEvents, not return them.
 If it returns before yielding at least one event, Airflow will consider this an error and fail any Task Instances waiting on it.
 If it throws an exception, Airflow will also fail any dependent task instances.
-* You should assume that a trigger instance may run *more than once* (this can happen if a network partition occurs and Airflow re-launches a trigger on a separated machine).
-So you must be mindful about side effects.
+* You should assume that a trigger instance can run *more than once*.
+This can happen if a network partition occurs and Airflow re-launches a trigger on a separated machine.
+So, you must be mindful about side effects.
 For example you might not want to use a trigger to insert database rows.
-* If your trigger is designed to emit more than one event (not currently supported), then each emitted event *must* contain a payload that can be used to deduplicate events if the trigger is being run in multiple places.
-If you only fire one event and don't need to pass information back to the Operator, you can just set the payload to ``None``.
+* If your trigger is designed to emit more than one event (not currently supported), then each emitted event *must* contain a payload that can be used to deduplicate events if the trigger is running in multiple places.
+If you only fire one event and don't need to pass information back to the operator, you can just set the payload to ``None``.
-* A trigger may be suddenly removed from one triggerer service and started on a new one, for example if subnets are changed and a network partition results, or if there is a deployment.
-If desired you may implement the ``cleanup`` method, which is always called after ``run`` whether the trigger exits cleanly or otherwise.
+* A trigger can be suddenly removed from one triggerer service and started on a new one.
+For example, if subnets are changed and a network partition results or if there is a deployment.
+If desired, you can implement the ``cleanup`` method, which is always called after ``run``, whether the trigger exits cleanly or otherwise.

 .. note::

-    Currently Triggers are only used up to their first event, as they are only used for resuming deferred tasks (which happens on the first event fired).
+    Currently triggers are only used up to their first event, as they are only used for resuming deferred tasks, which happens on the first event fired.
 However, we plan to allow DAGs to be launched from triggers in future, which is where multi-event triggers will be more useful.

-Here's the structure of a basic Trigger
+Here's the structure of a basic trigger

 .. code-block:: python